ChrisWhealy/HFVL/README.md

 ## Frames

 All the visual transitions occur within a basic processing unit known as a `Frame`.
-A visulaisation must contain at least one frame.
+A visualisation must contain at least one frame.

-Every frame starts with a `Frame :` command and ends with the `Frame End` command.
+Every frame starts with a `Frame <frime_number>:` command and ends with the `Frame End` command.
 A sample frame statement is below.

 ```